koftikes/yii-debug-toolbar/README.md

 You can customize debug panel behavior with this options:

 - `enabled` - enable/disable debug panel.
 - `allowedIPs` - list of IPs that are allowed to access debug toolbar.
-Default `array('127.0.0.1', '::1')`.
+Default `['127.0.0.1', '::1']`.
 - `accessExpression` - additional php expression for access evaluation.
 - `logPath` - directory storing the debugger data files.
 This can be specified using a path alias.
 Default `/runtime/debug`.
 - `historySize` - maximum number of debug data files to keep.
 If there are more files generated, the oldest ones will be removed.
 - `highlightCode` - highlight code.
 Highlight SQL queries and PHP variables.
 This parameter can be set for each panel individually.
 - `moduleId ` - module ID for viewing stored debug logs.
 Default `debug`.
 - `showConfig` - show brief application configuration page.
 Default `false`.
-- `hiddenConfigOptions` - list of unsecure component options to hide (like login, passwords, secret keys).
+- `hiddenConfigOptions` - list of un secure component options to hide (like login, passwords, secret keys).
   Default is to hide `username` and `password` of `db` component.
 - `internalUrls` - use nice routes rules in debug module.
 - `panels` - list of debug panels.